Queanbeyan

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Queanbeyan has 56 active public transport stops operating within its boundaries.
-These comprise a mix of train and bus services.
-There are 110 individual routes servicing these stops, collectively providing 3,894 weekly passenger trips.
+Queanbeyan has 56 active public transport stops operating within the city.
+These stops offer a mix of train and bus services.
+There are 110 individual routes serving these stops, collectively providing 3,894 weekly passenger trips.

-Transport accessibility is rated as excellent, with residents typically located 160 meters from the nearest transport stop.
-Service frequency averages 556 trips per day across all routes, equating to approximately 69 weekly trips per individual stop.
+The accessibility to public transport is rated as excellent, with residents typically located 160 meters from the nearest stop.
+On average, there are 556 trips per day across all routes, which equates to approximately 69 weekly trips per individual stop.

 Frequently Asked Questions - Transport